 Goal 1a: Water Boards data are accessible, equitable, and culturally relevant.

+CHALLENGE: The Water Boards collect and analyze data that can be used to advance racial equity and environmental justice.
+Examples include the Safe and Affordable Funding for Equity and Resilience (SAFER) drinking water program’s collection and analysis of demographic data in the Needs Assessment and Fund Expenditure Plan; development of maps to prioritize enforcement and environmental cleanups in disadvantaged communities; and the Surface Water Ambient Monitoring Program (SWAMP) bioaccumulation monitoring program’s update based on input from tribal governments and communities who are most at risk of health impacts of eating fish with high levels of contamination.
+However, improvements are needed, including:

-CHALLENGE: The Water Boards are not collecting all the data needed to assess gaps in programs and policies related to racial equity or environmental justice.
-In addition, many staff lack experience and expertise with handling data and conducting analyses through a racial equity lens (Goal 1b).
-Before proposed revisions or actions for programs can be identified, the Water Boards need to understand the demographic and other relevant data associated with their programs and policies, and to evaluate the patterns that emerge from the data.
-To achieve true equity for Black, Indigenous, and people of color (BIPOC) communities, the Water Boards must also collaborate with BIPOC communities to co-create a framework for every aspect of its data process, including collection, governance, methods, interpretation, discovery, and visualization.
+Additional data collection to better identify gaps in programs and policies related to racial equity and environmental justice.

+More staff expertise and training to effectively manage data and conduct analyses through a racial equity lens.

+A deeper understanding of demographic data associated with programs and policies to continue evaluating patterns that emerge from the data.
+This will require, in part, development of analyses that identify racial equity gaps and disparities and establish a current baseline.

+To fully achieve true equity for Black, Indigenous, and people of color (BIPOC) communities, the Water Boards must collaborate more with BIPOC communities to co-create a framework for every aspect of its data process, including collection, governance, methods, interpretation, discovery, and visualization.